youkaimx/intro-to-linux/web.development.md

 [nodemon] starting `node index index.js`
 Listening at http://localhost:3000
 ```
 This starts a development server in port 3000.
-Follow the readme in https://github.com/miguelhuchim05/user-api-demo to use the site:
+Follow the readme in https://github.com/miguelhuchim05/user-api-demo to use the API.

 ## Setup of a reverse proxy
 * Enable the proxy module: `sudo a2enmod proxy`